 Nature Quotes Page 5

 This last page of nature quotes will round out this collection of some of the best quotes available.
 The thing about nature is the power it possesses.
 Man has the power to control many things however, nature happens not to be one of them.
-The wonder and awesomeness of nature is often times mind blowing.
+The wonder and awesomeness of nature are often times mind-blowing.

 Having family responsibilities and concerns just has to make you a more understanding person.

 -Sandra Day O'Connor

 Life has loveliness to sell, all beautiful and splendid things, blue waves whitened on a cliff, soaring fire that sways and sings, and children's faces looking up, holding wonder like a cup.

 He is richest who is content with the least, for content is the wealth of nature.

 Maybe nature is fundamentally ugly, chaotic, and complicated.
 But if it's like that, then I want out.

 The violets in the mountains have broken the rocks.

 Deep in their roots, all flowers keep the light.